twilio-professional-services/flex-project-template/docs/docs/setup-guides/00_deploy-to-hosted-flex.md

 :::info INFO

-these steps require a base Flex version of 2.x to be installed
+these steps require a base Flex version of 2.x to be configured on your flex account.

 :::